Automattic/woocommerce-payments/readme.txt

 **Pay as you go**

-No set up fees.
-No monthly fees.
-Just 2.9% + $0.30 per transaction on U.S.-issued cards.
+Free to install with no set up fees or monthly fees.
+Payment processing fees start at 2.9% + $0.30/transaction for U.S.-issued cards.
 See all the [fees](https://docs.woocommerce.com/document/payments/faq/fees/).

 == Getting Started ==